-The VLOOKUP function is one of the most commonly used functions in both Excel & Google Sheet.
+In this lesson we will learn the ins and outs about the VLOOKUP function in Google Sheet.
+This is one of the most commonly used functions in Google Sheet.
 VLOOKUP searches for a value in the first column of a table with information organized vertically.
 From the row with which the value matches, it retrieves a value from the specified column.

 =VLOOKUP(value, table, col_index, [range_lookup])